Smokefree/Auahi Kore is about youth, whānau and communities living a smokefree life.

 Stop Before You Start

-New Zealand is committed to a goal of a Smokefree Aotearoa by 2025.
+The New Zealand government has a goal of a Smokefree Aotearoa by 2025.
 This will mean:

 - our children and grandchildren will be free from tobacco and enjoy tobacco-free lives

 - almost no-one will smoke (less than 5% of the population will be current smokers)